Online Engineering Degrees: Programs and Curriculum

 Quick Answers

-Online engineering programs may offer concentrations such as industrial engineering, systems engineering, software engineering, electrical engineering technology, engineering management, or computer engineering.
+Common specializations include civil engineering, mechanical engineering, electrical engineering, industrial engineering, systems engineering, software engineering, engineering management, and computer engineering.
 Availability varies by institution.

 What accreditation should students look for?